Advantages and Disadvantages of Wood Buildings versus Metal Buildings

 With construction materials, you truly do get what you pay for.

 Looking at the cost over time, it makes more sense financially to go with an industrial steel building.

 The amount of time and money you will spend in repairs and efforts to keep a wood building (which is a material that naturally deteriorates over time) standing will far exceed the cost of building a pre-engineered steel structure.

 Every year in the near future, you would have to shell out money to replace rotting wood and warped elements throughout your wooden framework.

 However, a steel structure maintains its integrity longer and will not require a lot, if any, annual maintenance.

-And to top it all off, land with prefabricated steel buildings tend to appreciate, while land with a traditional timber building typically stays the same or could even depreciate.
+To top it all off, land with prefabricated steel buildings tends to appreciate, while land with a traditional timber building typically stays the same or could even depreciate.

 That means your prefabricated metal buildings are constantly working for you, and if you ever decide to sell it, you could make money from your investment with a custom-engineered metal building kit.

 Structural Strength and Durability of Your New Building